brettz9/atyourcommand/README.md

 # atyourcommand

+***NOTE: This project is not yet functional.***

 Firefox add-on for opening arbitrary web content into the command line (which also enables opening arbitrary web content into other web apps via [WebAppFind](https://github.com/brettz9/webappfind)).

-**This project is not yet functional.**
+A number of automatic substitutions are available (and documented within the dialog) such as obtaining the current URL, title, content as HTML or text, etc.

 # Immediate to-dos

+1. UI additions
+    1. Add autocomplete, reveal button, etc. for files
+    1. Temp saving: Optionally prompt or use a user-designated (and changeable within flags) directory
+1. Behavior additons
-1. Finish substitution of current page contents, URL, etc. (see to-dos in code)
+    1. Finish behavior providing substitution of current page contents, URL, etc. (see to-dos in code).
-1. Prepend/append to any type: save to temp file - whether to overwrite (and continue execution), optionally prompt or use a user-designated (and changeable within flags) directory; can use for copying whole file (or URLs too even if PUT back to server)

-1. As per AppLauncher feature request, default to a specific, configurable executable path (or save multiple options for drop-down)
-1. Command line necessities (escaping, e.g., for use within a quoted string)

 # Likely to-dos